Thor110/WoWRevived/README.md

 - [✅ 1 : Custom Launcher](#custom-launcher) ( Fully Functional - 90% Complete )
 	- Dynamic language pack detection.
 	- Advanced registry settings options.
+	- Custom keyboard shortcut settings.
+(WIP)
 - [✅ 2 : File Extractor](#file-extractor) ( Fully Functional - 90% Complete )
 	- .WoW archives can be extracted.
 	- Waveform preview and play sound files from .wow archives.
 	- .ojd files can be parsed, but there is still more decoding to do.
 - [❌ 3 : Save Editor](#save-editor) ( Partially Implemented - 10% Complete )
 	- Save Name, Time & Date editing functionality implemented, along with Swap Sides and Delete Save buttons.
+	- Override standard limit of 1753 as the minimum date and set the year manually to as low as year zero.
 	- Sector & Area names loaded dynamically from TEXT.ojd
 - [✅ 4 : Text Editor](#text-editor) ( 100% Complete - edit and save string entries in the TEXT.ojd file. )
 	- All 1396 strings are editable.